kuzzleio/documentation/README.md

   });
 ```

-You can add your proper template, just respect the naming rule : `template_name.tpl.ext`
+You can add your own template, just respect the naming rule : `template_name.tpl.ext`

 ## Testing code-example